magomimmo/modern-cljs/doc/second-edition/tutorial-13.md

 > the subject.

 But what about the transformation functions?
 [Enlive][9] offers a lot of them but this is not a tutorial on [Enlive][9].
 I'm going to use the only function we need in our context: the `(set-attr &kvs)` function.
 It accepts keyword/value pairs, where the keywords are the names of the attributes you want to set.
 In our sample, the only attribute we are going to set is the `value` attribute of each `input` field.
-So let's start by adding to the `deftemplate` call to both the selector clause and the trasformation function for each input field:
+So let's start by adding to the `deftemplate` call both the selector clause and the trasformation function for each input field:

 ```clojure